Universebenzene/benzene-overlay/README.md

 dev-python/s3fs                    | 2024.10.0                                                  | Test dependency for zarr and astropy>=5.2
 dev-python/siosocks                | 0.3.0                                                      | Optional for aioftp
 dev-python/sortedcollections       | 2.1.0                                                      | Test dependency for bidict>=0.23.0
+dev-python/sshfs                   | 2024.9.0                                                   | Optional for new ratarmount{,core}.
+For running test, you need to forcely unmask paramiko[server], e.g. `echo "dev-python/paramiko -server" >> /etc/portage/profile/package.use.mask"`
 dev-python/textual                 | 0.85.2                                                     | Pulled in by memray>=1.11.
 Dependency tree-sitter-languages is included but not listed in the table dev-python/colorspacious           | 1.1.2                                                      | Pulled in by cmyt.
 Dropped by official portage dev-python/cmyt                    | 2.0.0                                                      | Pulled in by yt